 The area of Trebinje City is in the southernmost part of Bosnia & Herzegovina and the Republic of Srpska.
 Trebinje City covers an area of 904 km², and it is just 30 km far from famous Dubrovnik (Croatia) UNESCO heritage city.

-Visit of Vjetrenica cav, Hydropower structures –
+Visit of Vjetrenica cave, Hydropower structures –

 Grančaravo and Gorica dams, visit of Tvrdaš Monastery and some of the local wineries are envisaged.